 Seven Sisters is a series of 7 tall red rock formations located in a line, that have been relentlessly eroded over time.
 They were once part of the surrounding rocks but weathering has reduced the area to just seven boulders filled with holes.
 The parking lot is located off Valley of Fire highway.

-Our experience: We parked up, used the vault toilets and walked out into the open land behind Seven Sisters to see if it would open up a nice perspective, but it didn’t.
-The best photo’s here are by creating an acute angle with the 7 boulders so they’re noticeably in a line.
+We parked up, used the vault toilets and walked out into the open land behind Seven Sisters to see if it would open up a nice perspective, but it didn’t.
+The best photos we took here were from an acute angle with the 7 boulders, so they were in a clear line.

 12. The Cabins

-Our experience: We’d already eaten our lunch by the time we arrived at The Cabins, so we quickly looked around the buildings, took some fun photos through open windows and continued to the next stop.
+We’d already eaten our lunch by the time we arrived at The Cabins, so we didn’t use the on-site picnic area.
+Instead, we quickly looked around the buildings, took some fun photos through open windows and continued to the next stop.

 13. Elephant Rock

 Elephant Rock is a unique rock formation shaped like (yes you guessed it!) an elephant.
-In our photo above you can see its trunk extending diagonally from right to left.
+In our photo above you can see its trunk extending diagonally from top right to bottom left.
 It also appears to have a hump, so maybe it should be called a camelephant instead?
-It’s located close to the east entrance, and you’ll park here before walking up to the formation.
+It’s located close to the east entrance, and we parked here before walking up to the formation.

-Our experience: After parking in the Elephant Rock lot, we took a few quick photos of ourselves in a Valley of Fire State Park photo frame, then set off walking uphill to the formation.
-We stopped below the elephant, but you could continue climbing beyond the formation to see it from the other side.
+We took a few quick photos of ourselves in a Valley of Fire State Park photo frame, then set off walking uphill to the formation.
+We stopped below the elephant, but you can continue climbing uphill and beyond the formation to see it from the other side.

 14. Balanced Rock

 Balanced Rock is a very easy, short and flat hike leading to a tall narrow rock formation with a boulder balancing precariously on top.
-You can walk to it directly from the Valley of Fire visitor center parking lot, and it’s suitable for the whole family.
+We walked to it directly from the Valley of Fire visitor center parking lot, and it was suitable for the whole family.

-Our experience: A lot of parks in the American southwest have a “Balanced Rock” but this one is a good example of the power of erosion and weathering.
+A lot of parks in the American southwest have a “balanced rock” but this one is a great example of the power of erosion and weathering.
 It took us no longer than 10 minutes roundtrip to see it, so we think it’s definitely worth doing.

 15. Rainbow Vista

 Rainbow Vista Trail is a sandy and rocky 1-mile roundtrip hike with 100 feet elevation change that leads to an overlook with views over smooth domes, sharp ridges, rising towers and rugged valleys in Fire Canyon.
-It’s easy enough but there are sections with deep sand and very light scrambling.
+It was easy enough but there were sections with deep sand and very light scrambling.

-Our experience: We hiked Rainbow Vista during the hottest part of the day and even at the end of November the heat made it tougher.
-The rainbow colors are actually better near the trailhead, so only go to the end if you want to see a nice vantage point over Fire Canyon.
+We hiked Rainbow Vista during the hottest part of the day and even at the end of November the heat made it tough going.
+The rainbow colors were actually better near the trailhead, so we only recommend going to the end if you want to see a nice vantage point over Fire Canyon.

 16. Seven Wonders Trail